Jibanul/Personal-Website/README.md

 # Personal Website

-I built my website using [bolt.new](https://bolt.new/) by [StackBlitz](https://stackblitz.com/), and it was such an impressive experience!
+I built my portfolio website using [bolt.new](https://bolt.new/) by [StackBlitz](https://stackblitz.com/), and it was such an impressive experience!
 Developing, testing, and deploying everything directly in my browser was easy.
 I could quickly iterate on features using tools like React, TypeScript, and Tailwind CSS, which helped bring my vision to life.
 That said, I did run into a few serious and annoying quirks and inconsistencies along the way.
 I've listed them below.

 ## ❌✔️ Problems Faced and Solutions (January 2025)